hornbergerc/hornbergerc.github.io/_posts/2017-04-21-Plagiarism.md

 ### TL:DR Plagiarism can be committed by anyone, but usually the students gets the blame, when it could actually be the teachers.

+Whenever someone gets caught for plagiarism, they are the one who gets blamed.
+People tend not to think about the person's education or there background.
+A possibility could be that the student was not taught about plagiarism or the consequences.
+Then the blame should get placed on the teacher for not teaching the material.